Introduction / History

 Veils worn by the Tuareg men are called tidjelmoust.
 The most preferred veils are dyed indigo.
 To show respect, the men always cover their mouths, noses, and foreheads in the presence of foreigners and their in-laws.

 Though the Tuaregs are virtually all Sunni Muslims, they have a reputation among other Muslims for being lukewarm in their faith.
-They practice a passive form of Islam, infused with local superstitions and magic.
+They practice a passive form of Islam, infused with folk beliefs and magic.
 Protective charms or amulets are commonly worn, and belief in spirits is widespread.
 There are several Marabouts (those of the "holy class") living among them, some of whom run Islamic schools.